-- Taking care of my amazing clients (no more than five at any given time) who are directly bringing benefit to this world.
+I’m also taking care of my amazing clients (capped at five or less at any given time) who are directly bringing benefit to this world.
 Folks like these.

 H/T to the always interesting Derek Sivers for the idea of a NOW page.